 Food aside, how else are you trying to live more sustainably?

 Lots of ways!
 My wife is the big environmental activist of the house, she has a platform on Instagram called @ecoshaker, and she really drives the environmental side of our family.
 That’s anything ranging from buying fewer single-use plastic products, composting food, making sure we recycle properly.
 So many people are unaware of what can be recycled and what can’t.
-A simple example is coffee cups, everyone thinks their Starbucks coffee cups can be recycled in the paper, but they can’t because of the plastic film inside of them.
+A simple example is coffee cups; everyone thinks their Starbucks coffee cup can be recycled in with the paper, but it can’t because of the plastic film inside of it.
 So my wife really teaches us as a family about how we can live a more sustainable life.